 I think so?
 And you know, what is a funny thing?
 One of the biggest fans of those bands is Max Cavalera.
 He’s even using Kaaos stickers on his guitars “Laughs.”

 Oh, really?
 I love that stuff.
-Listen, that is my roots, so I try not to forget the roots.
+Listen that is my roots, so I try not to forget the roots.
 I’ve tried to kind of keep a connection with your roots no matter what because, especially in America right now, there’s been a lot of resurgence of my old punk stuff.
 Like I had a song that I produced for the Ramones, “Merry Christmas (I Don’t Want to Fight Tonight).”
-And this year, believe it or not, at Christmas time it got all this mainstream radio play.
-It was on the hit channel; the biggest Christmas hit-channel.
-I was so surprised that one day I’m just walking around the house and I hear the song come on after Mariah Carey.
+And this year, believe it or not, at Christmas time, it got all this mainstream radio play.
+It was on the hit channel and the biggest Christmas hit on the channel.
+I was so surprised that I was just walking around the house one day, and I heard the song come on after Mariah Carey.
 I’m like, “What?
-They’re playing this song?”, and then I realized it was in rotation.
+They’re playing this song?” and then I realized it was in rotation.
 A lot of people went back to the Ramones.
-“Pet Cemetery” was another Ramones song I had done and that turned out to be the highest charting Ramones song of their career.
-“Bonzo Goes to Bitburg”, they talked about that on TV and also on CNN, FOX, and NBC because they were using that as a reference for Donald Trump going to visit Putin because the song was about Reagan going to visit cemeteries in Germany.
+“Pet Cemetery” was another Ramones song I had done, and that turned out to be the highest-charting Ramones song of their career.
+“Bonzo Goes to Bitburg” they talked about that on TV and also on CNN, FOX, and NBC because they were using that as a reference for Donald Trump going to visit Putin because the song was about Reagan going to visit cemeteries in Germany.
 So now they’ve decided to use that as a reference for Trump and Putin.
 I was like, “That’s strange.”
 So, the punk root is something…that’s where it all started.
-I just wanted always to keep people reminded– always remember myself, where it began and evolved in different things, but where it actually started.
+I just wanted to keep people reminded– always remember myself, where it began and evolved in different things, but where it actually started.